EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Paris denounces the absence of multilateral framework and weighs its position between Atlantic loyalty and international law
+Paris denounces the absence of multilateral framework and calculates its position between Atlantic loyalty and international law

 Dominant angle identified — does not reflect unanimity of this country’s media

-Paris watches the Islamabad collapse with the frustration of a country that pushed for multilateral negotiations — and sees the US choose bilateral confrontation followed by unilateral escalation.
-France 24 reported the failure by highlighting the format itself: a US-Iran face-off without Europeans, without the IAEA, without Gulf states at the table.
-France faces a double exposure: its oil companies (TotalEnergies) operate in the Gulf, and its navy patrols the Indian Ocean.
-The Elysee's silence in the early hours is itself a signal: Paris calculates before it speaks.
+Paris views the Islamabad talks collapse with the frustration of a country that had advocated for multilateral negotiating frameworks—and now watches the US choose bilateral confrontation then unilateral escalation.
+France 24 reports the negotiation failure by emphasizing the format itself: a US-Iran face-to-face without Europeans, without the IAEA, without Gulf states at the table.
+For French diplomacy, trained in the 2015 JCPOA, this is exactly the scenario that had been predicted.
+France faces double exposure: TotalEnergies operates in the Gulf, and the French Navy patrols the Indian Ocean.
+A Hormuz blockade poses the direct question of French military engagement—either follow Washington in an operation Paris views as legally questionable, or distance itself at risk of further fracturing the transatlantic alliance.
+The Élysée's initial silence is itself a signal: Paris is calculating before it speaks.

 Nostalgia for the JCPOA and multilateralism